aery32/sublime-aery32/README.md

 ## Usage

 Press `CTRL+SHIFT+P` to bring the command palette into view.
-Next type *aery32* and select a command which to run.
+Next type *aery32* and select a command which to run:

 - __Create new project__: Prompts the directory where to create a new project.
   After then downloads the Aery32 Framework in to that directory and sets up